TTecLinc/peilinyang/_pages/research.md

 1) Casual Inference toolkits for policy evaluation, instrumental variables, and VAR;

-2) How news intertwines with agents in the economy and identification of exogenous effect of news shock;
+2) Behavioral and information economics;

 3) Macro development and spatial economics;